spectrocloud/librarium/docs/docs-content/audit-logs/monitor-with-datadog.md

 - A Datadog account.
 Visit the [Datadog official website](https://app.datadoghq.eu/signup) to create a Datadog account.

-- An active host cluster.
+- An active [host cluster](../glossary-all.md#host-cluster).
+Refer to the [Deploy a Cluster](../clusters/public-cloud/deploy-k8s-cluster.md) tutorial for instructions on how to deploy a cluster.

 - [Kubectl](https://kubernetes.io/docs/tasks/tools/#kubectl) installed and configured to access your host cluster.
 Refer to the [Access Cluster with CLI](../clusters/cluster-management/palette-webctl.md) page for guidance on how to access